lukaszpilat93/Final_Project_2024_Vistula/Useful hints while translating.md

 ![Xbench](Xbench_sample.jpg)

 It goes without saying that some errors that you can see here are NOT the real ones.

 For instance the word NOTE.
-It is written in uppercase letters as may technical acronyms, which is why Xbench treats it as such.
+It is written in uppercase letters as many technical acronyms, which is why Xbench treats it as such.
 It is, however, an ordinary noun.

 **Question**: May I use machine translation?
 This would spped up the translation process and help me get ready with the task even before deadline.